Proper nourishment—Breast milk contains almost all of the

 nipples, clogged milk ducts,

-Medicine precautions—Some medicines can pass through the breast milk to your baby and may not be safe.
+Medication precautions—Some medications can pass through the breast milk to your baby and may not be safe.
 Drugs can also interfere with how much milk you produce.
-Talk to you doctor before taking prescription and over-the-counter medicine, as well as herbs and supplements.
+Talk to you healthcare provider before taking prescription and over-the-counter medications, as well as herbs and supplements.

 If you are unsure as to whether you want to breastfeed, you can